 - 50g dark chocolate chips (optional)

 - Mash 3 bananas vigorously in a large bowl until they turn glossy (I use a fork), then add 125ml of oil, 2 eggs and 100g of sugar, mixing well.

-- In another medium sized bowl, sift 225g of plain flour, 3 tablespoons of cocoa powder and a teaspoon of bicarbonate of soda together and then gently stir into the banana mixture.
+- In another medium sized bowl, sift 225g of plain flour, 3 tablespoons of cocoa powder and 1 teaspoon of bicarbonate of soda together then gently stir into the banana mixture.

 - Spoon the batter into the muffin cases and bake in the oven for 25-30 minutes until the muffins have risen and a cake tester comes out relatively clean.

 - Remove from the oven and allow the muffins to cool a little before transferring them to a wire rack to cool fully.